ambercaravalho/snaiwy-landing-page/README.md

 ## 🙌 Acknowledgments

-- T-Mobile Create-A-Thon for the opportunity
+- The Create-A-Thon for the opportunity
 - The open-source community for inspiration and tools
 - All team members who contributed to this project